HusseinDStudy/HusseinDStudy/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # ---- Who Am I ----
-- 👋 Hi, I’m @Hussein :wave:
+- 👋 Hi, I’m @Hussein 👋
 - 👀 I’m interested in github usage
 - 🌱 I’m currently learning Github...etc
 - 💞️ I’m looking to collaborate on Nothing yet only want to learn
-- A Web Developper and Student in BTS SIO SLAM on :fr:
+- A Web Developper and Student in BTS SIO SLAM on 🇫🇷
 - I am passionate about learining new ways to use Python and New languages in the world of Tech and i love finding new ways to be more efficient as a Programmer.
 - [My WebSite In  :fr:  ](https://husseindajani.com/)    Which for now is used for my tests and would be rebuild in the future

 # ---- WHAT I DO ----
-## I do many activitys: :smile:
+## I do many activitys: 😄
-- I publish all my programming projects on [My Github :wink:](https://github.com/HusseinDStudy) & some times on [My GitLab ](https://gitlab.com/HusseinDStudy)
+- I publish all my programming projects on [My Github 😉](https://github.com/HusseinDStudy) & some times on [My GitLab ](https://gitlab.com/HusseinDStudy)
 - On my [YouTube](https://www.youtube.com/channel/UCfjrY5VplNi28qwJ21CrN-Q)/[Odysee](https://odysee.com/@husseindstudy) channels I am creating content to present some of my projects for people who are interested by new ideas
 - On my [Twitter](https://twitter.com/HusseinDStudy) I look for moments, social events and individuals news that are worth it.
 - On my [Face](https://www.facebook.com/profile.php?id=100078805149199)[book](https://www.facebook.com/people/Hussein-D-Study/100078805149199/) I present subjects and problems that i stand For or Against.